Test your skills: CSS grids

 Note: To get help, read our Test your skills usage guide.
 You can also reach out to us using one of our communication channels.

-In this task, we want you to create a grid into which the four child elements will auto-place.
-The grid should have three columns sharing the available space equally and a 20 pixel gap between the column and row tracks.
-After that, try adding more child containers inside the parent container with the class of grid and see how they behave by default.
+In this task, we want you to create a grid into which the four child elements will be auto-placed.
+The grid should have three columns that share the available space equally, with a 20px gap between the column and row tracks.
+After that, try adding more child elements inside the parent container with the grid class and see how they behave by default.

 <div class="grid">